cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

 ## search-improvements

 Add now also a refinement based on rating widget from algolia @web @docs:algolia.
-The attribute to filter by for rating from the index is: ratings_average
+The attribute to filter by for rating from the index is: ratings_avg
+I want the implementation to use useRating as explained here: https://www.algolia.com/doc/api-reference/widgets/rating-menu/react/

 ### Verification